AlreadyBored/nodejs-assignments/assignments/containerization-database-orm/assignment.md

 Your task is to implement PostgreSQL database as source of data for your application and TypeORM / Prisma to communicate with your database.

-## Technical requirements
-- Use 18 LTS version of Node.js

 ## Implementation details